 "No officer shall be personally liable to the Corporation or its stockholders for any monetary damages for breaches of fiduciary duty as an officer, notwithstanding any provision of law imposing such liability; provided that this provision shall not eliminate or limit the liability of an officer, to the extent that such liability is imposed by applicable law, (i) for any breach of the officer's duty of loyalty to the Corporation or its stockholders, (ii) for acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of law, (iii) for any transaction from which the officer derived an improper personal benefit, or (iv) in any action by or in the right of the Corporation.
 This provision shall not eliminate or limit the liability of an officer for any act or omission if such elimination or limitation is prohibited by the General Corporation Law of the State of Delaware.
-No amendment to or repeal of this provision shall apply to or have any effect on the liability or alleged liability of any officer for or with respect to any acts or omissions of such amendment or repeal.
-If the General Corporation Law of the State of Delaware is amended to authorize corporate action further eliminating or limiting the personal liability of officers, then the liability of an officer of the Corporation shall be eliminated or limited to the fullest extent permitted by the General Corporation Law of the State of Delaware is amended to authorize corporate
+No amendment to or repeal of this provision shall apply to or have any effect on the liability or alleged liability of any officer for or with respect to authorize corporate action further eliminating or limiting the personal liability of officers, then the liability of an officer of the Corporation shall be eliminated or limited to the fullest extent permitted by the General Corporation Law of the State of Delaware is amended to authorize corporate